allmarkedup/slotify/README.md

 ## Superpowered slots for ActionView partials

-Slotify adds an unobtrusive (but powerful!) **content slot API** to ActionView partials.
+Slotify brings a ViewComponent-style **content slot API** to ActionView partials.

 Slots are a convenient way to pass blocks of content in to a partial without having to resort to ugly `<% capture do ... end %>` workarounds or unscoped (global) `<% content_for :foo %>` declarations.

 Slotified partials are a great way to build components in a Rails app without the additional overhead and learning curve of libraries like [ViewComponent](https://viewcomponent.org/) or [Phlex](https://www.phlex.fun/).